Vishnuvardhan (director): Career

 Geetha and Vishnu then collaborated once more in the critically acclaimed Pattiyal (2006) which also proved to be successful.
 The film, which starred Arya, Bharath, Pooja and Padmapriya, was recognised for its outstanding music by Yuvan Shankar Raja.
 Vishnu was praised for handling a serious subject while retaining the entertainment factor in the film.
 Sify stated that Vishnuvardhan "rewrote the rules of Tamil commercial cinema", and went on to compare him with director Mani Ratnam.
 In an interview, Vishnu stated that he had interacted with real gangsters and studied their lifestyle.
 Vishnuvardhan's next film Billa (2007), a remake of the yesteryear classic, starring Ajith Kumar, Nayanthara and Namitha, was a big blockbuster.
 His Sarvam (2009) starring Arya and Trisha which received mixed reviews did averagely at the box office whereas his next debut film in Telugu, Panjaa (2011), was one of the most stylish films of Pawan Kalyan.
 Vishnuvardhan's next directorial, Arrambam (2013) starring Ajith Kumar, Nayanthara and Arya was a huge success.
 In 2015, Yatchan brings together Arya and director Vishnuvardhan for the fifth time and is said to be a gangster film with a powerful message.
 Vishnuvardhan's brother Kreshna is acting in his direction for the first time in his career and the actor is also teaming up with Arya for the first time.
 In 2019, he produced the web series Fingertip where Akshara Haasan was seen playing the female lead.
 He directed a Hindi film Shershaah (2021) is based on the life of the late Captain Vikram Batra and features Sidharth Malhotra in the titular role.
 Vishnuvardhan says that he is overwhelmed by the positive response to his maiden Hindi film Shershaah though he expected it to do well.

-He is make his comeback in the Tamil film industry after a long hiatus with Nesippaya (2025) starring Akash Murali and Aditi Shankar in the lead roles.
+He made his comeback in the Tamil film industry after a long hiatus with Nesippaya (2025) starring Akash Murali and Aditi Shankar in the lead roles.